-Spotting a Liar by Reading Body LanguageInterpreting body language is difficult.
+Spotting a Liar Requires TrainingInterpreting body language is difficult.
 So, straight off the bat, it is worth saying that spotting a liar is not going to be easy.
 Even trained professionals such as policemen and customs officers who regularly encounter people being deceptive can only spot about 50% of the lies told to them.

 (American psychologist Abraham Maslow, 1908–1970)

-When a person is involved in serious deception, he will feel as though his mouth has suddenly become dry.
-As a result, his voice may waver or crack, and he will swallow more.
+When a person is involved in serious deception, they will feel as though their mouth has suddenly become dry.
+As a result, their voice may waver or crack, and they will swallow more.
 It is a common misconception that people who do not hold eye contact are being deceptive or those who look you in the eye are telling the truth.
 This is not the case.
 Liars, con-artists and sociopaths learn very quickly to look you in the eye while being deceptive.
 Also, people might look away for a number of other reasons, including cultural sensitivities, social inferiority and stress.
 So, it's far too simplistic to say a liar won't look you in the eye.

-"Experience teaches you that the man who looks you straight in the eye, particularly if he adds a firm handshake, is hiding something."
+"Experience teaches you that the man who looks you straight in the eye, particularly if they add a firm handshake, is hiding something."

 (American author Clifton Fadiman, 1904–1999)

-Eye and Mouth BlockingA person who is being deceptive or who is stressed (and that "or" is important) might also engage in eye-blocking (deliberately preventing himself from seeing, usually with his hands) as he subconsciously wills himself out of the situation.
-In other words, he will try to escape the awkward questioning or the stressful situation by metaphorically sticking his head in the sand.
+Eye and Mouth BlockingA person who is being deceptive or who is stressed (and that "or" is important) might also engage in eye-blocking (deliberately preventing themself from seeing, usually with their hands) as they subconsciously will themself out of the situation.
+In other words, they will try to escape the awkward questioning or the stressful situation by metaphorically sticking their head in the sand.
 This is clearly the Ostrich Effect at play.
 It's more common than you might think.
 Imagine being in a pub during an England versus Argentina match when the referee awards Argentina a penalty.
-From the instant the referee makes his decision, a high proportion of those around you will put their hands over their eyes.
+From the moment the referee makes a decision, a high proportion of those around you will put their hands over their eyes.
 But an even higher proportion will probably put their hands over their mouths.

 Mouth-blocking (covering or even just rubbing the mouth) is another activity a liar might do.
 Young children exhibit this behaviour most clearly.
 They will often cover their mouths completely with their hands after lying.
 It's like they're trying to keep the whopper inside.
-As you get older, you get more proficient at lying, but even an adult liar will give himself away by shortened versions of the mouth-block.
-A person who rests his chin on his hands, touching the corner of his mouth might also be performing a mouth-block.
+As you get older, you get more proficient at lying, but even an adult liar will give themself away by shortened versions of the mouth-block.
+A person who rests their chin on their hands, touching the corner of their mouth might also be performing a mouth-block.
 Interestingly, these traits also occur in someone who is withholding information as opposed to lying.
-He might think withholding information is not as serious as telling an outright porky (that would be Omissions Bias), but his subconscious won't feel the same way, and it will throw in some cues (which is quite fortunate for those trying to determine whether a person knows something or not).
-A liar might also touch his nose more.
+He might think withholding information is not as serious as telling an outright porky (that would be Omissions Bias), but their subconscious won't feel the same way, and it will throw in some cues (which is quite fortunate for those trying to determine whether a person knows something or not).
+A liar might also touch their nose more.
 That's another common tell to be thrown in the mix.

-Building BarriersQuite often, a person being deceptive will try to distance himself from the lie by getting away from those questioning him or by building a physical barrier between him and his accuser.
-Moving a cup of tea between him and the accuser is one way.
-But, if you're the accuser and you're sitting opposite him, he's almost certainly going to put the cup of tea between you and him.
-I mean, where else is he going to put it?
+Building BarriersQuite often, a person being deceptive will try to distance themself from the lie by getting away from those questioning them or by building a physical barrier between them and their accuser.
+Moving a cup of tea between them and the accuser is one way.
+But, if you're the accuser and you're sitting opposite them, they're almost certainly going to put the cup of tea between you and them.
+I mean, where else are they going to put it?
 For this reason, a smart "interrogator" will move around to test whether the cup of tea is being placed naturally for convenience or subconsciously as a barrier.
 I once interviewed a soldier who we suspected belonged to a banned radical group.
 He denied any knowledge of the group.
 However, when I placed some of the group's propaganda found secreted in his room on the table, he subconsciously placed the glass of water he'd been toying with between me and the leaflets.
 Placing the glass between him and the leaflets would have been far more natural.
-It was such a clear example of barricading which, added to the mix of the other traits he was displaying, it gave me added confidence he was lying.
+It was such a clear example of barricading that, added to the mix of the other traits he was displaying, it gave me added confidence he was lying.
 And he was.

 Lying LegsLegs can be a good indicator of inner emotions, and they can add to the body-language "evidence" that someone is lying.
 Legs locked at the ankles or legs locked around chair legs (with the person sat as though braced for a crash) can show that an individual is withholding information.
 However, leg-crossing can mean other things.
 For example, a woman who crosses her knees and wraps one leg around the other in an ankle lock might just be showing signs of vulnerability or shyness rather than withholding information.